-The preparation of financial statements in conformity with IFRSs requires management to make judgements, estimates, and assumptions that affect the application of accounting policies and the reported amount of assets and liabilities, income, and expense.
+The preparation of financial statement in conformity with IFRSs requires management to make judgements, estimates and assumption that affect the application of accounting policies and the reported amount of assets and liabilities, income, and expense.
 Actual result may differ from these estimates.